onkbear/gulp-append-query-string/README.md

 });
 ```

-Finding link and script tags and append query string (random) at the end of path.
+Finding link and script tags then, append query string (random) to the end of path.

 ### Before